gabriel-vanca/WinGet/README.md

 ⚠️ Make sure you run this using admin priviledges.

-The script does the following:
+**The script does the following:**

 1. Checks whether WinGet is already installed.

-    1.1.
-If it isn't installed yet, it checks whether Chocolatey is installed.
+   1. If it isn't installed yet, it checks whether Chocolatey is installed.

-    1.2.
-If Chocolatey is present, it installs/update via Chocolatey.
+   2. If Chocolatey is present, it installs/update via Chocolatey.

-    1.3.
-If Chocolatey is not present, is calls the Winget_Install script to initiate manual installations.
+   3. If Chocolatey is not present, is calls the Winget_Install script to initiate manual installations.

-    1.3.1.
-The script checks if VCLibs is installed.
+      1. The script checks if VCLibs is installed.

-    1.3.2.
-If VCLibs is not installed, it installs it.
+      2. If VCLibs is not installed, it installs it.

-    1.3.3.
-It installs WinGet.
+      3. It installs WinGet.

-    1.3.4.
-If the primary installation method fails, it used a redundancy method.
+      4. If the primary installation method fails, it used a redundancy method.

-    1.4.
-It verifies if installation has been succesfull.
+   4. It verifies if installation has been succesfull.
 2. Sets an auto-update configuration through Winget-AutoUpdate
 3. Installs the WinGet GUI tool
 4. Updates all WinGet packages

 ### 🌐Networked Install